Annual Meeting FAQ

 Are scholarships available for WMA 2024?

 The Wanda Chin Scholarship helps to make attendance at the Annual Meeting financially accessible to individuals who might otherwise not be able to attend.
 Funded through an annual silent auction and donations, the Wanda Chin Professional Development Program is a vital component of the WMA mission and allows WMA to create opportunities for its constituents to build skill-sets to better serve their communities.
-Applications for 2024 Scholarships will open in April.
+Applications for 2024 Scholarships are now closed.

 Can I donate to support scholarships?